mrdarylguy/Optimization/README.md

 These optimization tasks are centered around finding the best possible outcome.

-They use *JuMP*, Julia's optimization library.
+They use *JuMP*, Julia's optimization library, and *Google OR-tools*, Google's open source optimization library

 The following depencies are required to be installed from the *Julia REPL*